© California TMS Clinics. 2025 | All rights reserved.

 A typical TMS therapy course consists of five treatments/week.
 It usually lasts about four-six weeks (20-30 total treatments).
 It’s believed that TMS maintenance sessions prevent the relapse of depressive symptoms, thereby maintaining the patient’s wellness.

 Additionally, there have been a few documented cases of seizures during TMS treatment.
-If patients have a medical condition that increases the risk of seizure or have a history of epilepsy, TMS therapy should be avoided.
+If patients have a medical condition that increases the risk of seizure or have a history of epilepsy, TMS therapy should be avoided, as it can be harmful.
 Moreover, pregnant women and those attempting to get pregnant should also stay clear of TMS.

 Like any medical procedure, transcranial magnetic stimulation has its specific risks/benefits.
 Patients should take them into account when deciding on a TMS therapy treatment plan for depression.
 The pros tend to outweigh the cons, but nevertheless, patients should familiarize themselves with the common benefits and side effects toward maximizing the chances of making an informed decision.